Announcing Not One BUT Two New Short Story Contests!

 Green Wizards are story tellers and every story teller has to start somewhere.

 Announcing TWO short story contests for submissions to upcoming anthologies.
 The great thing for new writers, both book will be physically published along with ebooks.
 Nothing like holding a actual book that has your name in the writer's credits on the list of stories.
-Mom's are so proud!, lol.
-Be sure to buy several copies so she can brag about you with her friends.
+Moms are so proud at their children's accomplishments!, lol.
+Be sure to buy several copies so she can hand a copy out and brag about you to her friends.

 Here are the details...